huggingface/peft/docs/source/task_guides/semantic-similarity-lora.md

     return [(ids_to_products_dict[label], (1-distance)) for label, distance in zip(labels[0], distances[0]) if (1-distance)>=threshold]
 ```

-5. Let's test it out with query `deep learning books`
+5. Let's test it out with the query `deep learning books`:

 ```py
 query = "deep learning books"